plone/bobtemplates.plone/README.rst

 Provided subtemplates
 ---------------------

-These template are meant to be used inside a package which was created by the addon template.
+These templates are meant to be used inside a package which was created by the addon template.

 - theme
 - content_type